cchanzl/Lock-Screen/_posts/2020-06-19-Setting-up-Python-dashboard.md

                               dcc.Graph(id='nwp_bar', config={'displayModeBar': False}),
 ```

 Next, we can then create the visualisation.
 This is done in the code below.
-You would have the same block of code for every visualisation in the dashboard.
+You would have a similar block of code for every visualisation in the dashboard.
 Any graph in Plotly's library would work here and the syntax is the same so i would not elaborate further.

 ```python
 @app.callback(Output('ranking_line', 'figure'),